dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

 -   [Install the Microsoft Intune client software as part of an image](install-the-windows-pc-client-with-microsoft-intune.md#BKMK_Image)

-If you no longer need to manage a computer with [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)], you can retire the computer, which also removes the client software from the computer.
+If you no longer need to manage a computer with Intune, you can retire the computer, which also removes the client software from the computer.
 For more information, see [Common Windows PC management tasks with the Microsoft Intune computer client](common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md).

 ## To download the client software